your safety in grizzly bear territory

 Under no circumstances should bear spray create a false sense of security or serve as a substitute for standard safety precautions in bear county.

-Read all of that page at: https://www.nps.gov/grte/planyourvisit/bear_spray.htm
+Again, you can read all of that page at: https://www.nps.gov/grte/planyourvisit/bear_encounters.htm

 Check out a close encounter with a bear in Yellowstone park, by people who admitted they left their bear spray in the car and will never do so again: